The Secret Behind the Late Kirk Douglas’s 65-Year-Long Marriage

 “Anne never tried to change me, but she never hesitated to speak her mind.”

-This year, Hollywood icon Kirk Douglas and his wife, Anne Buydens, will be celebrating their 65th wedding anniversary.
-The couple tied the knot on May 29, 1954, and are undeniably one of the longest running romances in entertainment history.
+Hollywood icon Kirk Douglas and his wife, Anne Buydens, were just shy of their 66th wedding anniversary before the actor’s passing last week.
+The couple tied the knot on May 29, 1954, and were undeniably one of the longest running romances in entertainment history.

-But like any marriage, they've had their fair share of bumps along the way.
-In fact, Anne rejected Kirk's advances at first.
-After they met in 1953, Kirk was already a major Hollywood star, but when he asked to take her out to dinner, she declined.
+But like any marriage, they had their fair share of bumps along the way.
+In fact, Anne rejected her husband’s advances at first.
+Kirk was already a major Hollywood star when they met in 1953 when he asked to take her out to dinner.
 “I thought, I’ll take this young beauty to dinner at the most romantic (and expensive) restaurant,” he said in an article he penned about their marriage for the Los Angeles Times.
 “She’s sure to approve of my taste and ability to get a last-minute reservation.”

 The actor was used to impressing people with his influence, but Anne wasn’t so easily convinced.
 Rather than being swept off her feet, she responded, “No, I think I’ll stay in and have some scrambled eggs.”
 Not only did she turn him down, she also said no to a job offer doing public relations for the film he was working on at the time.

 Of course, this only made Kirk all the more determined to woo her.
 “The fact that I didn’t impress her certainly impressed me,” he admitted.
 Luckily, he was eventually able to convince her to do PR for the film (aptly named Act of Love) at least.
 They quickly became friends on set, and that friendship turned into the loving relationship that’s stood the test of time.